Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

 \subsection{B-field strength using Davis-Chandrasekhar-Fermi (DCF) method}

 The DCF method has been used to estimate the B-field strengths in Cep A \citep{davis1951strength,chandrasekhar1953problems}.
 This method assumes that the perturbations in the B-field are Alfv{\'e}nic, which means the deviation in angle from the mean field direction is due to the distortion by small-scale non-thermal motions.
 Using this method, we can generate a map of the B-field strength by utilizing three quantities: polarization angle dispersion, gas number density, and non-thermal velocity dispersion.
-The moving box approximation method\cite{hwang2021jcmt} has been adopted to produce the B-field angle dispersion map.
-Since the pixel and beam sizes of number density and velocity dispersion maps (4$\arcsec$, and 7.27$\arcsec$, respectively) differ from those of the angle dispersion map (12$\arcsec$), we regridded these maps to a common bin size of 12$\arcsec$, using the Kernel Application Package (KAPPA\cite{currie2008starlink}) task \texttt{wcsalign} and applied gaussian convolution to achieve a common beam size of 14$\arcsec$.
+The moving box approximation method ({\it \citealp{hwang2021jcmt}}) has been adopted to produce the B-field angle dispersion map.
+The number density map is obtained by dividing the N$_\mathrm{H_2}$ map by the witdh of the clump ($\sim$ 0.32 pc).
+Since the pixel and beam sizes of number density and velocity dispersion maps (4$\arcsec$, and 7.27$\arcsec$, respectively) differ from those of the angle dispersion map (12$\arcsec$), we regridded these maps to a common bin size of 12$\arcsec$, using the Kernel Application Package (KAPPA ({\it \citealp{currie2008starlink}})) task \texttt{wcsalign} and applied gaussian convolution to achieve a common beam size of 14$\arcsec$.
 Then, we inserted the values of these three quantities and obtained the plane-of-sky B-field strength (B$_\text{pos}$) by the equation: